Axelrod-Python/Axelrod/README.rst

 Axelrod
 =======

-A python library with the following principles and goals:
+A Python library with the following principles and goals:

 1. Enabling the reproduction of previous Iterated Prisoner's Dilemma research as easily as possible.